fablib

 Object

-Validate Bastion Key; if key does not exist or is expired, it create bastion keys
+Validate Bastion Key; if key does not exist or is expired, it creates bastion keys

 Validate and create Fablib config - checks if all the required configuration exists for slice provisioning to work successfully